-What is Chain Drive?
+What is a Chain Drive?

 A chain drive is one way of transferring mechanical power from one place to another place.
 Chain drive is widely used in vehicles like bicycles and motorcycles, to transfer power to the wheels.
 It is also used in a wide variety of machines.